Madhav-Somanath/DataAnalytics-ANZ/README.md

 - **Task 2:**

 # Note
-On a more personal side, i took on this "virtual internship" project to refine my data analysis skills and improve my insight gathering abilities.
+My goal for this "virtual internship" project is to refine my data analysis skills and improve my insight gathering abilities.